davidjbuchanan/MS3-lockdown/README.md

 timestamp: <string>
 edit_timestamp: <string>
 ```
-Note: that even after adding these fields they will not be populated with any recipes; as such, the app will devoide of content.
+Note: that even after adding these fields they will not be populated with any recipes; as such, the app will be voide of content.

 - You should now be able to launch your app using the following command on your server: